MARKET SNAPSHOT: U.S. Stocks Slip, On Track For Weekly Decline

 Meanwhile, a pair of economic reports, retail sales and consumer prices, rose in the latest month, albeit by a slower pace than had been expected, casting a mixed picture about the state of the economy.

 Major U.S. indexes continue to trade near record levels, and the CBOE Volatility index , a proxy for investor anxiety, has been trading near multidecade lows.
 Earlier this week, it closed at its lowest level in more than 23 years (http://www.marketwatch.com/story/is-this-the-day-wall-streets-fear-gauge-hits-rock-bottom-2017-05-08).
-The VIX fell 0.6% to 10.54 on Friday.
+The VIX rose 0.8% to 10.65 on Friday, roughly half its long-term average of 20.

 Continue Reading Below